Kashmir Concert - IntroductionEnlarge image Kashmir Concert - Ehsaas-e-Kashmir (© German Embassy New Delhi)

 For this unique occasion, the historic venue Shalimar Bagh, Mughal Gardens, has been restored to its full beauty.

-In the months ahead of the concert, Ambassador Steiner has talked to Kashmiris from all walks of life to make the concert an inclusive event.
+In the months ahead of the concert, Ambassador Steiner spoke to Kashmiris from all walks of life to make the concert an inclusive event.
 The “Kashmir Concert” is part of a broader engagement.
-Ahead of the Concert, members of the Orchestra will meet with students of the Faculty of Fine Arts in Srinagar.
-Already in July, Ambassador Steiner interacted with more than 2,000 students at the University of Kashmir on the chances of globalisation.
+Ahead of the Concert, members of the Orchestra met with students of the Faculty of Fine Arts in Srinagar.
+Already in July 2013, Ambassador Steiner interacted with more than 2,000 students at the University of Kashmir on the chances of globalisation.

 Background on Zubin Mehta and the Bavarian State Orchestra: